ErnestIO/firewall-creator-aws-connector/README.md

 # Firewall creator aws connector

-Service to create aws firewalls, it responds to *firewall.create.aws* and will respond with *firewall.create.aws.done* or *firewall.create.aws.error*
+Service to create aws secuirty groups, it responds to *firewall.create.aws* and will respond with *firewall.create.aws.done* or *firewall.create.aws.error*

 ## Build status